upkie/vulp/README.md

 Connect a USB controller to move the robot around. 🎮

-There is no dependency to install on Linux thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python controller in one go.
+There is no dependency to install on Linux thanks to [Bazel](https://bazel.build/), which builds all dependencies and runs the Python agent in one go.
 (This will take a while the first time.)
 The syntax is the same to deploy to the Raspberry Pi of the [real robot](https://www.youtube.com/shorts/8b36XcCgh7s).

 ## Features and non-features